 How did you get acquainted with Slava and Схема?

-I’ve heard a lot about Slava since the times of Zhiguli.
-Periodically listened to some of his mixes and here he has recently contacted me by himself.
+I’ve heard a lot about Slava since Zhiguli times.
+Used to listen to some of his mixes, and there he contacts me.

-At first, there were tapes with trance, pumping house and jungle during school years in late 90's, CDs with various dance music and playing at school parties in early 2000s afterwards.
-First drum’n’bass records and first turntables appeared in 2002, I played at the club in 2003 for the first time and in 2005 I issued my first recorded mix.
-By 2010, I played exclusively jungle \ drum’n’bass and dubstep \ grime under DJ Saint Man name.
-Later on, all this ghetto shit, juke, bass, house and techno...
-The new DJ 1985 nickname was coined quite spontaneously (this is a year of my birth).
+At first, during school years in late ’90s there were tapes with trance music, pumping house, and jungle.
+CDs with various dance music came afterwards; I started playing at school parties in early 2000s.
+First drum’n’bass records and first turntables appeared in 2002, I played my first set at a club in 2003 and in 2005 I released my first mix.
+By 2010, I played exclusively jungle/drum’n’bass and dubstep/grime under DJ Saint Man moniker.
+Later on, all this ghetto shit happened: juke, bass, house, and techno...
+My new moniker DJ 1985 was coined quite spontaneously (that’s the year I was born).

-Concerning nickname – you have a couple of them.
-Each one is supposed for particular type of music, isn’t it?
+Speaking of monikers, you have a few.
+Each one is reserved for particular kind of music, right?

-Yes, it's just for my own fun, never gave special significance and meaning to this issue: DJ XXXX is for x-rated ghetto music, DJ 0000 is for ambient, DJ ‘a year’ is for music of a particular year.
-You can look through my soundcloud.
+Yes, it's just for my own fun, never gave special significance and meaning to this issue.
+DJ XXXX is for x-rated ghetto music, DJ 0000 is for ambient, DJ “some year” is for music of a particular year.
+You can look through my Soundcloud.

 Do you write music?

-Tell us more about Roots Rockn Waxxx.
-What does the group do?
+Tell us more about Roots Rock’n Waxxx.
+What does the collective do?

-Roots Rockn Waxxx consists of Ilya Keepa, Pasha GoodyGoodie and few more DJs who play jazz/funk/soul/boogie/reggae/punk rock music.
-They regularly make parties in a picturesque local rock pub.
-We tried to play electronics there, but it just doesn’t sound.
+Roots Rock’n Waxxx consists of Ilya Keepa, Pasha GoodyGoodie and few more DJs who play jazz/funk/soul/boogie/reggae/punk rock.
+They regularly arrange parties in a charming rock pub.
+We tried to play electronic music there, but it just doesn’t sound right.

-Judging from your mix, you're a fan of old school music.
-How can you explain such choice?
+Judging by your mix, you're a fan of old school music.
+How can you explain this choice?

-Don’t know.
-It’s not me picking music, music picks me.
-In fact, according to the mix, one can say that I'm a fan of excessive ‘harsh stuff’.
-Well, fair enough considering the fact that I played a lot of EBM and acid here...
-I can’t resist these aggressive industrial synth-lines from 80s.
-Moreover, I’ve recently discovered young artists with acid-type distortion sound such as Kuno, Parrish Smith and Fallbeil.
+It’s not me choosing music, the music chooses me.
+In fact, after listening to the mix, one can say that I'm a fan of gruesome, harsh stuff.
+Well, fair enough, considering the fact that I played a lot of EBM and acid before.
+I just can’t resist these aggressive industrial synth-lines from ’80s.
+Moreover, I’ve recently discovered young artists with acid-type distortion sound such as Kuno, Parrish Smith, and Fallbeil.